 Goda’s Slave – Chapter 27: Goda’s Snake

 Kanna had no idea what she was seeing.
 She had no idea how to react, but her body reacted for her and she collapsed beside the giant.
-On instinct, she crawled through the dirt and pulled herself onto the giant’s stretched legs and pressed her face hard to the inside of Goda’s thigh.
+On instinct, she crawled through the dirt and pulled herself onto Goda’s legs and pressed her face hard to the inside of her thigh.
 Kanna felt the quaking of those bones against her as if they were her own.
-The tears had not dried and she didn’t suppress them.
-She wrapped her hands around Goda’s calf; she felt the muscles flexing and unflexing with discomfort.
+She wrapped her arms around Goda’s calf, the muscles flexing and unflexing with discomfort against her.

 The ground had started moving.
 Kanna could feel it at first as a tiny disturbance, but as the seconds passed, she realized that the solid earth beneath her had begun to rise and fall like tiny waves, like the ripples of a pond.
 Convinced that she had knocked her head and not realized, she jerked her face up from the giant and she looked at the ground around them in the dim light of early dawn that had started to come down from the trees.

 Kanna froze.
 It was right next to her face.
-The huge serpent had coiled up along the giant’s other thigh, and its head rose up from between Goda’s legs, and it was tasting the air near Kanna, hissing with aggression and curiosity.
-Kanna turned her gaze down, too terrified to look it in the eyes, because she realized that it had been the snake she had seen spiraling along Goda’s body in the shrine.
+The huge serpent had coiled up along the giant’s hips, and its head rose up from between Goda’s legs, and it was tasting the air near Kanna, hissing with aggression and curiosity.
+Kanna looked away, too terrified to meet its eyes, because she realized that it had been the snake she had seen spiraling along Goda’s body in the shrine.

-Kanna felt Goda stirring.
-Cautiously, she looked up and past the snake, over at the giant who peered at her through the weak light.
-Goda had lifted her head up; she had let her hands fall to her sides.
+Goda stirred.
+Cautiously, Kanna glanced past the snake, over at the giant who peered at her through the weak light.
+Goda had lifted her head up; she had uncovered her face and let her hands drop to her sides.

-“You can see it?”
-Goda murmured.
-She looked surprised, but her eyes had narrowed as well.
+“You can see it?” the woman murmured.
+She seemed surprised, but her eyes had narrowed as well.
 “Don’t look at it.
 It’s not your burden.”

-From the corner of her eye, Kanna could sense the monster rising some more, sprouting up from the place where the giant’s legs came together.
+From the corner of her eye, Kanna could sense the monster rising, more and more of its body sprouting up from the place where the giant’s legs came together.
 Kanna dug her fingers into Goda’s thigh.
 She steeled herself.
-She shook her head.
+She decided.

-With some effort, she deliberately turned her head to look at the side of the creature’s body, at the scales that pulsed with dancing light.
-The colors shifted to match the forest, and then to contrast it, and then a conspicuous array of rainbows shot down its body.
+With some effort, Kanna deliberately turned her head to gaze at the side of the creature’s body, at the scales that pulsed with dancing light.
+The colors shifted to match the forest, and then to contrast it, before a conspicuous array of rainbows shot down its body.
 Kanna stared into its skin, mesmerized.
 She found that her thoughts slowed, that her mouth seemed to move on its own.
 “No,” she whispered.
 “It’s beautiful.”

-Then she pulled back slightly.
-She felt her heart beating faster.
+Then she pulled back again.
+Her heart was pounding.
 She knew what she needed to do next, even though she could not believe it.

-Goda did not answer, but when Kanna glanced back up at the giant’s face, there was no overt gesture of disapproval.
-There was merely a woman staring down with astonishment, with concern.
+Goda did not answer, but when Kanna glanced back up at the giant’s face, there was no gesture of disapproval.
+There was merely a woman staring down with astonishment.

 And so Kanna did not ask again.
 She reached between Goda’s legs and pressed the tips of her fingers gingerly against the serpent’s skin.
 The contact made her shudder.
-It awakened something in her, an energy that seemed to shoot through her own legs—an energy that was not unpleasant.
+It awakened something in her, an energy that seemed to shoot through her own legs—an energy that was not unpleasant in its discomfort.

 * * *